Kim Carnes: 1980–1981: Collaboration with Kenny Rogers and "Bette Davis Eyes"

 Carnes and her band rehearsed "Bette Davis Eyes" in the studio for three days to take the melody and overall sound of the record to a darker, more haunting place.
-Keyboard player Bill Cuomo came up with the signature instrumental lick and together with the band and producer Val Garay created a completely new arrangement of the song, recorded the next day with no overdubs.
+Produced by Val Garay, the song's signature instrumental lick was created by keyboard player Bill Cuomo.
+Carnes and her band, including Cuomo, recorded a completely new arrangement of the song, the next day, with no overdubs.

 Bette Davis admitted to being a fan of the song and approached Carnes and the songwriters to thank them.
 Davis wrote to Carnes after the song was released, saying she loved the song.
 "It was a thrill to become a part of the rock generation," she said in her memoir This 'N That.
 Davis' grandson Ashley told the screen legend she had "finally made it".
 Carnes and Davis struck up a special friendship, with the singer visiting her at her home several times before Davis' death in 1989.
 In what she considers a career highlight, Carnes performed the song live for Davis at a tribute to the legendary actress held just before her death.
 More recently, the song was used in a 2008 Clairol Nice 'n Easy TV commercial in the United Kingdom, and the ad featuring the song expanded into South Africa and other territories around the world.
 In 2008, the song was featured in the opening scene of the documentary film Valentino: The Last Emperor and continues to be licensed for film and TV use.
 In November 2015, the song was the set piece for the back-story of Liz Taylor in the TV anthology American Horror Story: Hotel.

-Also on 19 December 1981, Kim Carnes performed with Rod Stewart and Tina Turner at the L. A. Forum in Inglewood, California.
-Dick Clark hosted a television special version of the concert.